 Using stop loss and limit orders together

-Using these features together with every trade can help you manage the risks associated with forex trading to avoid any market ‘gaps’.
-You can adjust your stop loss and limit order values to take account of changing market conditions without having to close your trades.
+Using these features together can potentially help you better manage the financial risks associated with forex trading.
+You can also adjust your stop loss and limit order values to take account of changing market conditions without having to close your trades.

 If the value was to rise to 1.46000, you could increase your stop loss to 1.45505.
 So if the value falls again to 1.45505 or less your trade would close automatically.